About

 • Preheat oven to 375°F.

 • Place the water, butter, salt and sugar in a medium-sized saucepan and heat over medium heat while stirring occasionally.
+Add vanilla if you like as well.
 (Make sure the salt and sugar dissolve completely in the warm water, and the butter melts BEFORE the water comes to a boil).

 • As soon as the water comes to a boil (with a few bubbles breaking through the surface), move the pot away from the stove and add all of the sifted flour into the boiling liquid.
 Using a wooden spoon or a heat-proof silicone spatula, stir the mixture vigorously to allow the flour to absorb all the water and form a ball of dough, and remove any flour clumps in the dough.